ElDocWho/learning-journal201/learning-journal.md

 Another important subject we covered are the events.
 An event is something the user does or the browser does.
 Common events are: onchange, onclick, onmouseover, onmouseout,onkeydown and onload.

+**Journal day 9**

+Today we learned about key positioning.
+CSS treats each HTML element as if it is in its own box.
+The box can be in a block level or and inline box.
+Block line elements start on a new line.
+Inline elements flow in between surrounding text.
+CSS has the following ositioning schemes:

+  Normal flow
+  Relative positioning
+  Absolute positioning
+  Fixed positioning
+  Floating elements

+We also control screen sizes and resolutions.
+We also learned about CSS frameworks.
+With CSS frameworks we can create common tasks like the following:

+  Layout grids
+  styling forms
+  crating printer friendly versions of pages.

+**Journal day 10**

+In day 10 we covered error handling and debugging.
+Order of execution: The order in which statements are executed cannot complete until until another statement or function as completed.

+Functions in Javascript are said to have lexical scope, they are linked to the object they were defined within.
+There are object objects like the following:

+  Syntax error
+  Reference error
+  EvalError
+  URIError
+  TypeError
+  RangeError
+  Error
+  NaN

+There are two ways to threat errors:

+1. Debug the script to fix errors.
+2. Handle errors gracefully.

+  The debugger keyword creates a breakpoint in the code.
+The common errors we can find are missed extra characters and data type issues.